guswnd914/ETL_Cassandra/README.md

 # Developing ETL by Python and Apache Cassandra Modeling
-## If you are here to see my project, go directly to ETL_cassandra.ipynb
+## For the project, go directly to ETL_cassandra.ipynb
 ******************************************************************